-Since November 2017, grants of restricted awards under our Award Plan have formed the primary component of our long-term incentive compensation program.
+Since November 2017, grants of share-based awards under our Award Plan have formed the primary component of our long-term incentive compensation program.
 This plan is a full-value award plan pursuant to which restricted awards and, commencing in 2019, performance awards may be granted to our directors, officers, employees and consultants.
-For further information, see "Executive Compensation - Incentive Plans -Bonus Award Incentive Plan" and "Matters to be Acted on at the Meeting - Approval of Certain Amendments to the Bonus Award Incentive Plan".
+For further information, see "Executive Compensation - Incentive Plans - Outstanding Share-Based and Option-Based Awards - Bonus Award Incentive Plan".